To query a view, open it and click Execution panel ().

-Limit Rows.
-If selected, the Tool only displays the first N rows of the result.
+Display rows.
+The Tool only displays the first N rows of the result.

 SELECT * FROM view, the Tool sends the query

 SELECT * FROM view LIMIT 100.
 That means that the query will finish after processing 100 rows.
-If this check box is cleared, the Tool does not display more rows than “Limit rows”, but the Tool keeps processing the rest of the result set.

 Execute with TRACE.
 If selected, it will enable the “View execution trace” button of the dialog with the results of the query.